golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 8. Within the virtual environment, install *vype*: ```pip install vpype[all]```
 9. You should now be able to run *vpype*: ```vpype --help```.
 This may take a moment the first time.
 10. Move a copy of your SVG file into your *myVpype* directory.
 Verify that vpype can load and display your SVG: ```vpype read lissajous.svg show```.
 (Note that this viewer exclusively uses metric units.)<br />![The vpype viewer](images/vpype_showing_file.png)
-11. In your Terminal, execute the *vpype* command to read the SVG and write HPGL formatted for the HP7475a.
+11. **VPYPE TO CONVERT SVG TO HPGL:**<br/> In your Terminal, execute the *vpype* command to read the SVG and write HPGL formatted for the HP7475a.
 I used this command: ```vpype read lissajous.svg write --device hp7475a --page-size letter --landscape lissajous.hpgl``` but you can find a cookbook of additional recipes [here](https://vpype.readthedocs.io/en/latest/cookbook.html#converting-a-svg-to-hpgl).
 12. This will produce an HPGL file ([lissajous.hpgl](vpype/lissajous.hpgl)), which, when examined with a text editor, contains:

 ```